eriksquires/DuckDB-With-R/README.md

 libraries.
 The concurrency model can really get in your way without some careful management.

-To minimize this friction I propose that we take advantage of the fast open/close mechanics instead and get into the habit of using read-only connections by default in granular ways.
-For instance:
+To minimize both of these friction points at once I propose that we take advantage of the fast open/close mechanics instead and get into the habit of using read-only connections by default in granular ways.
+For
+instance:

 ``` r
 # Define read only and read/write functions for connection management